 Trigeminal nerves are responsible for sensations in your face and for helping you bite, chew and swallow.
-Commonly diagnosed as: Trigeminal neuralgia, Herpes zoster infection (or “shingles”) affecting the face, other atypical facial pain syndromes.
+Common diagnoses include Trigeminal neuralgia, Herpes zoster infection (or “shingles”) affecting the face, or other atypical facial pain syndromes.

 What is a Trigeminal Nerve Block?